Zs01t/synthetic_data_generator_blender_addon/README.md

 ![content of combination pliers folder](https://github.com/user-attachments/assets/30fc434b-7532-4d2a-9983-7c5e512c5259)

-If you don't specify the the import folder, it will use an example toolset.
+If you don't specify the the import folder, it will use the example toolset in the misc folder.

 ### Generate Data
 The last component is the generate data box.
 Here you can specify how many image-mask pair you want to create, and what is the maximum and minimal number of objects